-Sponsorship of Parents and Grandparents Program is expected to start inviting potential sponsors to submit the Interest to Sponsor Form in the second half of 2022.
+Sponsorship of Parents and Grandparents Program is expected to start inviting potential sponsors to submit the Interest to Sponsor Form in the second half of 2023.
 If the format of the program remains the same, sponsors will be selected by means of a lottery again.
-Last year, the draw took place in September, whereas invitations were sent out in the course of two weeks between September 20 and October 4.
+Last year, Immigration Canada (IRCC) invited only slightly more than 23,000 people from the existing pool of over 150,000 sponsors who submitted an interest to sponsor form in 2020.
+IRCC’s goal in 2022 was to accept 15,000 complete applications.

-However, given the fact that Immigration Canada is processing 40,000 applications under the 2020 and 2021 Parents and Grandparents Program intakes and that the Government of Canada plans to welcome approximately 23,500 Parents and Grandparents under the Program in 2022, there is a possibility that the Program may be delayed to early 2023.
-The current processing time for those who have already submitted their applications is between 20-24 months.
+However, given the fact that IRCC’s declared target for 2023 is to process from 25,000 to 38,000 applications under the Parents and Grandparents Program, there is a possibility that the process may look differently in 2023.
+The current processing time for those who have already submitted their applications is between 24 to 39 months.

 What if you are invited?